Damus Hollywood Invitational

 Other than that the usuals.
 Have a clean fair debate.
 Keep in mind humor can sway me.
 Be respectful of your opponent.
 I will listen to almost any argument as long as you have adequate evidence and explanation.

 If you just got the pairing and don’t have much time (we’ve all been there) here’s the big picture: do what you do best.
 I reward smart debaters who debate to their strengths, have strategic vision, and have become experts in the literature base that interests them.
 Whether that is traditionally “policy” or “critical” arguments is up to you; I’ll listen to it all.

-I am a freshman at Harvard, currently debating with Rohan Shah in the policy division.
+I am a sophomore at Harvard.
 I competed on the policy national circuit for the Liberal Arts and Science Academy (LASA EU and LASA CU).
 All of my growth in this activity is directly due to the coaching of Yao Yao Chen and Mason Marriott-Voss, so I would imagine many of my predispositions and takes on debate are largely inspired by them.
 I am most familiar with policy v. policy debates, but I read planless affs for large portions of my competitive career.